1. Invite your students to watch living poets read poems and have them write responses through Dear Poet project.

 27. Celebrate Earth Day with this lesson plan which asks students to build a birdhouse out of reusable materials.

-28. Assign your students to watch and respond to a select Blaney Lecture recording.
+28. Assign your students to watch and write a short essay or poem as response to a select Blaney Lecture recording.

 29. Challenge students to create a poetry notebook and write one poem per day.

-30. Attend a literary seminar for adult learners.
+30. Broaden your poetry knowledge and attend a literary seminar for adult learners.

 Read more ways to celebrate National Poetry Month